Being Too Negative In Social Situations

 - Some of us picked up a negative style from people we knew growing up.

 - Negative people can think they're being intellectual.
-They see noticing the flaws in things as a sign of perceptiveness, analytical ability, and honed critical thinking skills.
+They see unnecessarily telling people about the flaws in everything as a sign of perceptiveness, analytical ability, and honed critical thinking skills.